DaveEdge1/FAIRRmd/README.md

 ### docker-image.yml

 The Docker Image referenced in "binder/Dockerfile" is built from a GitHub Action.
-The image is build from a 'rocker' image as outlined in the Docker file in the top directory.
+The image is build from a [rocker image](https://rocker-project.org/images/versioned/binder.html) as outlined in the Docker file in the top directory.

 The GitHub Action also pushes the image to a repository.
 This image underlies the MyBinder environment linked below.
 The image is pulled from the repository, greatly speeding the mybinder initiation.

 ### render-Rmd.yml

-To ensure the RMarkdown document (devils_hole.Rmd) is reproducible, it is rendered as a GitHub-compatible markdown document (devils_hole.md) through a second GitHub Action.
+To ensure the RMarkdown document [devils_hole.Rmd](https://github.com/DaveEdge1/Devils_Hole2/blob/master/devils_hole.Rmd) is reproducible, it is rendered as a GitHub-compatible markdown document [devils_hole.md](https://github.com/DaveEdge1/Devils_Hole2/blob/master/devils_hole.md) through a second GitHub Action.
 The action is triggered any time the RMarkdown document is altered.

 ### MyBinder